 The Ford product planners had the fingers on the pulse of the market in the 1960s with the successful introductions of the intermediate-size Fairlane and the Mustang; both of which established significant new market segments in the U.S. and inspired immediate responses by competitors.

 The LTD was no different.
 After the success of the Thunderbird Landau, Ford gambled that the public at large was ready to back-pedal from the nascent space age and retreat to the aesthetic past, and they proved to be correct.
 The LTD was an immediate hit and General Motors wasted no time hurrying a competitive product to market just months later; the Chevrolet Caprice Custom Sedan.

-The new Chevrolet featured “triple fleur-de-lis” badges harkening back to the French monarchy and “the appearance of hand-rubbed walnut” as well as coach strips and the requisite vinyl roof option.
+The new Chevrolet featured “triple fleur-de-lis” badges harkening back to the French monarchy and “the appearance of hand-rubbed walnut” as well as coach stripes and the requisite vinyl roof option.
 Plymouth followed with the Fury VIP, offering the “look of walnut,” “brass-look” interior trim and gold-flecked upholstery fabric.
-Like the LTD and Caprice, the retro VIP served as the top-line model in the full-size Plymouth lineup.
+Like the LTD and Caprice, the VIP was assigned flagship duty for the brand’s full-size fleet.